Migrating from WordPress.com to VeloCMS (full playbook)

 WordPress.com doesn't give you raw database access, but its XML export contains everything you need.
 This playbook covers the full migration — posts, images, comments, and redirects — without data loss.

 Migrating from WordPress.com to VeloCMS takes about two hours for a blog with 100 posts.
-The process uses WordPress's built-in WXR XML export, a conversion script that transforms WXR into VeloCMS's import format, and a 301 redirect setup in Cloudflare to preserve your SEO.
-Nothing requires database access — the entire migration happens through WordPress.com's export tool and VeloCMS's import endpoint.
+The process uses WordPress's built-in WXR XML export, VeloCMS's web-based import wizard, and a 301 redirect setup in Cloudflare to preserve your SEO.
+Nothing requires database access or a command line — the entire migration happens through WordPress.com's export tool and the Admin → Tools → Import page in your VeloCMS dashboard.

 Step 1 — Export your WordPress.com content